 Candidates can minimize the effect of DUI conviction by demonstrating that:

 If you have a prior DUI conviction and are either preparing to apply for a national security clearance or have just received a rejection, it is highly advised that you seek legal counsel.
-At Claery & Green, LLP we know what it takes to assert an applicant's candidacy and ensure that any past conviction is evaluated in the appropriate light.
+At Claery & Hammond, LLP we know what it takes to assert an applicant's candidacy and ensure that any past conviction is evaluated in the appropriate light.

 Want to learn more about how our firm can assist you?
 Use our online form to request a free case evaluation with us today.